CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 White magic is all about community, selflessness, and order.
 Some of white's creatures are soldiers, knights, clerics, and angels.
 Its spells bolster its creatures, remove impediments, or equalize the playing field.
 White can struggle with drawing cards and the small size of its creatures.

 ### Blue <img src="https://static.wikia.nocookie.net/mtgsalvation_gamepedia/images/9/9f/U.svg/revision/latest/scale-to-width-down/15?cb=20160121092256" alt="Blue Mana Symbol" style="width:15px;"/>
 Blue magic focuses on logic, technology, and preparation.
-Blue summons wizards, sphinxes, merfolk, and deepsea creatures to help in battle.
+Blue summons wizards, sphinxes, merfolk, and deep-sea creatures to help in battle.
 Its spells are proactive and flexible, focused around stopping or stalling problems before they get out of control.
 Blue can struggle with stopping problems that are already underway.

 ### Black <img src="https://static.wikia.nocookie.net/mtgsalvation_gamepedia/images/2/2f/B.svg/revision/latest/scale-to-width-down/15?cb=20160125093423" alt="Black Mana Symbol" style="width:15px;"/>
 Black magic is ruthless, efficient, and feels the ends always justify the means.
 Black consorts with warlocks, vampires, zombies, and demons.
 Its spells are cutthroat, sometimes even harming yourself in exchange powerful effects.
 Black can struggle against threats it cannot destroy outright.